 - Do not allow remote root logins.
 This may be controlled by a configuration file such as /etc/securetty.
 Remove any lines that begin "pts".
 This is one big security hole. - In fact, don't log in as root at all.
 Period.
 Log in on your user account and su to root when needed.
 Whether the login is remote or local.
 Or use sudo, which can run individual commands with root privileges.
-(There should be a sudo package available from your vendor.)
+(Red hat includes a sudo package.)
 This takes some getting used to, but it is the "right" way to do things.
 And the safest.
 And will become more a more natural way of doing this as time goes on.